Heeled bullet: Surviving examples

-Arguably, heeled bullets are still very common because, while very few calibers use them, the .22 Long Rifle does, and it is the most commonly used cartridge in the world.
-The other cartridges in the .22 Long Rifle family, the .22 Short, .22 Long, .22 CB, and .22 BB, all use heeled bullets.
+Arguably, heeled bullets are still very common because, while very few calibers use them, the extremely popular .22 caliber rimfire cartridge family does, which includes .22 BB, .22 CB, .22 Short, .22 Long, .22 Long Rifle, and .22 Extra Long.
+The Long Rifle is the most commonly used cartridge in the world.
 A few other heeled-bullet cartridges are available, but they all originated in the mid to late 19th century.
-The recent gains in popularity of Cowboy Action Shooting has increased interest in these old cartridges, and there are even a few new replica firearms being made to chamber them.
+The recent rise in popularity of Cowboy Action Shooting has increased interest in these old cartridges, and there are even a few new replica firearms being made to chamber them.

 Cartridges evolved from heeled bullet designs

 To convert a heeled-bullet cartridge to a non-heeled design, it was necessary to either enlarge the case diameter, or shrink the bullet and bore diameter.
 Examples of both choices can be found, but some of the more evident and confusing examples are cases where the bullet diameter was reduced.